jomivz/jomivz.github.io/_posts/2021-08-12-win-live-for-logs.md

 # Run this command to check if the logging is enabled
 netsh advfirewall show allprofiles

-# Run this command to identify the logging file
+# Run this command to identify: the logging file
 netsh advfirewall show allprofiles | Select-String Filename

+# Enable the logging on drop for the firewall profiles: {Domain, Public, Private}
+Set-NetFirewallProfile -Name Domain -LogBlocked True Set-NetFirewallProfile -Name Public -LogBlocked True Set-NetFirewallProfile -Name Private -LogBlocked True

+# Check in between the logging status with the first command
+# Disable the logging on drop for the firewall profiles: {Domain, Public, Private}
+Set-NetFirewallProfile -Name Domain -LogBlocked False

 # Confirm %systemroot% is "C:\Windows"
 $env:SystemRoot